 The Textbook Loan Program is not a "benefit" of working at the university, but rather, it is a program made possible through the generosity of ECU Business Services making available the profits earned in administrative building vending machines.
 These funds are used to administer the program and absorb all costs involved.
 Your continued support of ECU Vending Services allows ECU to have this unique program.
 By using campus vending machines, you are helping to improve the quality of life within the university community.

 Who is eligible and how does the program work?

-- Required texts will be loaned for any course required in an undergraduate or graduate degree program at ECU, or for a professional development course taken by a full-time, permanent staff or faculty member.
+- Required texts will be loaned for any course required in an undergraduate or graduate degree program at ECU, or for a professional development course taken by a permanent staff or faculty member.
 His/her spouse may also be eligible.

-- Required texts will be loaned to a full-time, permanent ECU staff member for use by his or her dependent child registered for a course required in an undergraduate degree program.
+- Required texts will be loaned to a permanent ECU staff member for use by his or her dependent child registered for a course required in an undergraduate degree program.

 - Course(s) must be taken at ECU.

 - Textbooks are loaned for the length of one term.
 Terms include: Fall Semester, Spring Semester, Summer Session 1, a course that runs the full 11-week Summer Term, and Summer Session 2.
 Note that Summer Sessions 1 and 2 are considered separate terms.
 A new application must be completed for each semester/term.

 - Each eligible recipient may borrow textbooks in retail value up to $250 for each Fall and Spring semester (apply separately for each term).
 Participants in summer sessions may borrow textbooks valued up to $125 for each Summer Session (apply separately for Session 1 and Session 2).
 The full 11-week Summer Session has a cap of $250.